rust-lang/book/2018-edition/src/ch01-02-hello-world.md

 main  main.rs
 ```

-With PowerShell on Windows, you can use `ls` as well, but you'll see three files:
+With PowerShell on Windows, you can use `ls` as well, but you’ll see three files:

 ```text
 > ls